stevecochrane/Mar-Koochooloo/README.md

 ## State of the code

-This is definitely not the best code I’ve ever written, though I don’t intend to maintain or continue to build upon it after the intial release so code maintainability isn’t much of a concern.
-It runs at a steady 30 frames per second no matter what you do, which is the maximum frame rate for a Lua game on Playdate, so there are no performance issues.
+This is definitely not the best code I’ve ever written, though it performs well and I don’t intend to maintain or continue to build upon it after the intial release, so maintainability isn’t much of a concern.
+It runs at a steady 30 frames per second and that’s the maximum frame rate for a Lua game on Playdate.

 I’ve structured this like my old [Flixel](https://lib.haxe.org/p/flixel) projects from a decade ago where there are different state objects (playState,